 In the course of cluster analysis, successive merges of n units into particular groups were made.
 As a result, a complete hierarchy of clusters was created.
-Eventually, the authors identified sets of similar units in respect of assumed location factors and could separate the effects of local authorities' activities.
-A detailed analysis on the 12 selected communes was carried out.
-The authors analyzed the development strategies of the local units, and then conducted a questionnaire study.
-The questionnaire comprised several questions concerning the direction of economic development, spatial planning, level of preparing and realizing investment offers and effects of managing communes' real estate stock during the 9 years (2000-2008).
+Eventually, the authors identified the sets of similar units in respect of assumed location factors and could separate the effects of local authorities' activities.
+The detailed analysis of the 12 selected communes was carried out.
+The authors analyzed the development strategies of local units, and then conducted a questionnaire study.
+The questionnaire comprised several questions concerning the direction of economic development, spatial planning, level of preparing and realizing investment offers and effects of managing communes' real estate stock during 9 years (2000-2008).